srngit/PML-PA/pml.md

 ## Balanced Accuracy      0.9996   0.9964   0.9936   0.9955   1.0000
 ```

 The accuracy of the model was quite high at 99.57% and hence the same was adopted to predict the final test variable.
 Further tuning may lead to over-fitting and hence is avoided.
+The out-of-sample error is expected to be higher than 0.43%, as the out-of-sample error is always likely to be more than the error in the test data.

 ### Applying the model on Test Data